Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 FAQs

-Can I share just one task with a guest without exposing the project?
+Can I share just one task with a guest without revealing the project?

 Yes.
 Share the task directly; guests will see only that task and its relevant subtasks.